SFTtech/openage/doc/media/openage/blendmask_format_spec.md

 ### `version`

-Version of the blendtable format.
+Version of the blendmask format.
 Increments every time the syntax or keywords of the format change.

 Parameter  | Type   | Optional | Default value